SynergeiaLabs/AI_Key_Scanner/README.md

-# AI API Key Scanner
+# AI API Key Scanner – Prevent OpenAI, Anthropic & Google AI Key Leaks in GitHub PRs

-A GitHub Action that scans pull request diffs for exposed AI API keys from OpenAI, Anthropic, and Google AI.
-When keys are detected, it adds GitHub annotations, comments on the PR with a summary, and fails the workflow to prevent merging.
+A GitHub Action that **prevents leaked AI API keys before merge**.

+AI API Key Scanner scans **pull request diffs** for exposed **OpenAI, Anthropic, and Google AI API keys**, adds inline GitHub annotations, comments on the PR with a clear summary, and **fails the workflow to block merging** when a key is detected.

+This is a focused, low-noise guardrail designed specifically for teams using AI APIs.

+---

+## Why This Exists

+AI API keys are frequently copied into scripts, tests, and examples during development.
+One accidental commit can lead to:

+- unexpected API charges
+- emergency key rotation
+- security incidents
+- broken trust with customers or auditors

+This action acts as a **preventive control** — it stops AI API keys from ever reaching `main`.

+---

 ## Features

-- 🔍 Scans PR diffs for AI API keys (OpenAI, Anthropic, Google AI)
+- 🔍 Scans **PR diffs only** (added lines, not entire repos)
+- 🔐 Detects **OpenAI, Anthropic, and Google AI** API keys
-- 📝 Adds GitHub annotations for each detected key
+- 📝 Adds **inline GitHub annotations** with file + line number
-- 💬 Comments on PRs with a summary of findings
+- 💬 Posts a **clear PR comment summary**
-- ❌ Fails the workflow when keys are detected
+- ❌ **Fails the workflow** to block merging when keys are found
 - ⚙️ Configurable ignore paths and allowlist regex patterns
-- 🚀 Built with TypeScript and Node.js 20
+- 🚀 Built with **TypeScript** and **Node.js 20**
+- 🧠 Designed to be **low-noise and deterministic**

+---

 ## Supported Key Types

-- **OpenAI**: `sk-` followed by alphanumeric characters (32+ chars)
-- **Anthropic**: `sk-ant-` followed by alphanumeric/dash/underscore (95+ chars)
-- **Google AI**: `AIza` followed by alphanumeric/dash/underscore (35 chars)
+- **OpenAI**
+  `sk-...` or `sk-proj-...`

+- **Anthropic**
+  `sk-ant-...`

+- **Google AI / Gemini / Vertex**
+  `AIza...`

+> The scanner is intentionally opinionated and focused on AI providers.

+---

 ## Usage

-### Basic Usage
+### Basic Setup

-Add this to your `.github/workflows/ai-key-scanner.yml`:
+Add the following workflow to your repository:

 ```yaml
 name: AI Key Scanner